How to scrape data from Google Maps

 πŸ“ How to use data extracted from Google Maps

 These days, without a digital presence on Google Maps, a local business can count itself as pretty much invisible.
 That's why Google Maps is a colossal free data repository for businesses and organizations, which makes it a goldmine for extracting all kinds of invaluable data: from reviews, geolocation, and gas prices to contact data such as emails, phone numbers, addresses, and websites companies in the general vicinity.
-Here's just a couple of examples of how you can use this extracted data:
+Here are just a couple of examples of how you can use this extracted data:

 ☎️ Generate leads.
 By scraping Google Maps, you can build your own database of emails, phone numbers, reviews, ratings, and businesses for a targeted place, industry, or country.